Skip to Content

 The Importance of Fuel Stabilizers in Lawnmower Fuel Storage

 Fuel stabilizers play a crucial role in maintaining the quality of your lawnmower’s fuel during extended storage periods.
 Over time, fuel breakdown may occur, causing major engine problems.
-Adding fuel stabilizers is a preventive measure that acts against the degradation of fuel.
-It’s an effective way of deterring water contamination, especially during longer storage periods.
+Adding fuel stabilizers is a preventive measure that acts against fuel degradation.

 • Securing the Gas Cap

-The gas cap is a small, yet mighty component of your lawnmower’s fuel storage.
-This part meets the tank opening and locks into place, simply acting as a cover.
-But more than that, it prevents water from infiltrating into the gas tank.
+The gas cap is a small yet mighty component of your lawnmower’s fuel storage.
+This part meets the tank opening and locks into place, acting as a cover.
+But more than that, it prevents water from infiltrating the gas tank.

 Properly securing the gas cap is one safeguard against water intrusion.
-A loosely fitted or missing gas cap may expose your tank’s contents to the elements and allow entrance of water.
+A loosely fitted or missing gas cap may expose your tank’s contents to the elements and allow water entrance.

 • Water Damage to the Fuel System